quill-modules/quill-image-preview/README.md

-# module-template
+# QuillImagePreview

-An quill module template
+An quill module for image preview popup